Trump Flouts Virus Rules, Warns Of 'New Far-Left Fascism' In Speech Ahead Of July 4th

 Protesters had blocked one of the major highways into the site hours before the event was set to take place.
 The demonstration was organized by Native American protesters, according to Lee Strubinger of South Dakota Public Radio.
 Many were protesting the Mount Rushmore monument itself, which is carved into a mountain sacred to the Lakota.
 Demonstrators were also concerned that the fireworks display could damage the mountain.
 Fireworks had been banned at the site for more than a decade prior to the event.
 Others were worried the event would put tribal members at risk of a coronavirus outbreak.
 About 15 protesters were arrested, according to The Associated Press.

+On the night of the event, it was announced that Kimberly Guilfoyle, a campaign fundraiser and the Donald Trump Jr.'s girlfriend, had tested positive for the coronavirus.
+Sergio Gor, chief of staff for Trump's finance committee, said in a statement that Guilfoyle was immediately isolated after her positive test result.
+Trump Jr. tested negative, but the two will cancel future events and self isolate as a precaution.
+Guilfoyle is asymptomatic, and Gor said she would be retested to confirm her diagnosis.

 President Trump will follow his South Dakota trip with a "Salute To America" event where he will give remarks on the South Lawn of the White House.
 Like last year, a fireworks display will take place at the National Mall.
+The Department of Interior cautioned residents who aimed to view the fireworks on site to practice social distancing and wear face coverings.